Teaching Assistantship Postings

 • Ability to handle various tools (e.g. pliers, hammers, handheld power tools)

-• Willingness to observe all safety precautions for protection against accidents, dangerous fluids, chemicals etc.
+• Willingness to observe all safety precautions for protections against accidents, dangerous fluids, chemicals etc.

 • Adherence to personal protective equipment (PPE) use

-Preference will be given to those who have a technological background in design education, STEM, and project management.
+Preference will be given to those that have a technological background in design education, STEM, and project management.

 Academic Calendar Course Description & Sessional Dates